AXErunners/docs/introduction/features.rst

 project.
 In Axe, such decisions are made by the network, that is, by the owners of masternodes.
 The DGBB system allows each masternode to vote once (yes/no/abstain) for each proposal.
 If a proposal passes, it can then be implemented (or not) by Axe's developers.
-A key example is early in 2016, when Axe's Core Team submitted a proposal to the network asking whether the blocksize should be increased to 2 MB.
-Within 24 hours, consensus had been reached to approve this change.
-Compare this to Bitcoin, where debate on the blocksize has been raging for nearly three years.

 DGBB also provides a means for Axe to fund its own development.
 While other projects have to depend on donations or premined endowments, Axe